Hugh O'Neill (Canadian football): Hamilton Tiger-Cats

-Edmonton Eskimos / Elks (II)
+Edmonton Eskimos / Elks (second stint)

-After not playing in 2016, O'Neill signed with the Edmonton Eskimos on July 24, 2017, to serve as a back-up kicker behind Sean Whyte.
+After not playing in 2016, O'Neill signed with the Eskimos on July 24, 2017, to serve as a back-up kicker behind Sean Whyte.
 His signing proved prudent as Whyte was injured in the next game and O'Neill was activated for the August 4, 2017 game against the Tiger-Cats where he was 2-for-2 on field goal attempts, 3-for-4 on extra-point attempts, and had four points for an average of 49.0 yards.
 The Eskimos then signed Christopher Milo on September 2, 2017, to handle the placekicking while O'Neill remained the team's punter.
 O'Neill played in 13 regular season game and both of the team's post-season games as he averaged 45.1 yards on 73 punts in the regular season and had 12 punts for a 45.6-yard average in the post-season.

 In 2018, O'Neill played in all 18 regular season games for the first time in his professional career where he was the team's punter as Whyte returned from injury as the team's placekicker.
 This season, he had a career-high 107 punts for a career-best 45.2-yard average.
 He played in 12 regular season games in 2019 where he had 80 punts for an average of 45.1 yards per punt.

 With the 2020 CFL season cancelled, he did not play in 2020, but signed a contract extension with Edmonton on February 5, 2021.
+He played in all 14 regular season games in a shortened 2021 season where he punted 98 times for a 42.4-yard average.
+He released in the following off-season on January 27, 2022.